This is a public page with information for medical students who rotate through Bendigo Emergency Department from Monash and Melbourne Universities.

 You will be forwarded a login to ED Central and we expect you to read the medical orientation manual prior to your first day with us. http://www.edcentral.com.au/doctors/orientation

-There will be a consultant to orientate you on your first day (usually around 12:30pm on the first Monday).
-This will usually be one of the ED supervisors for medical students: Dr Richard Smith email@example.com, Dr Mazdak Mansoury firstname.lastname@example.org
+Dr Caitlin Young (firstname.lastname@example.org) will be your consultant liason and will orientate you on your first day (usually around 12:30pm on the first Monday).

 How do you learn in ED?

 1) Working in an-intern like model supervised by the consultant (main area or fast track/short stay area as rostered).
 You will see patients and learn to have some responsibility.
 The patient is under the consultants name and the consultant MUST sign all imaging + pathology requests, ED documentation written by the student, and ED discharge summary.
 The consultant MUST see the patient themselves.
 You are expected to see the patient fresh, discuss the patient with the consultant within 30 minutes of being allocated to that patient.
 You must order and follwup investigations, come up with a differential and management plan as well as document care in the notes and write a discharge summary.
 If you are unable to follow through a patient to the end due to time constraints of having to be elsewhere then let the consultant know.
 Do not leave the department without letting the consultant know you are leaving.